Bartek123k/miscellaneous-projects/README.md

 # Clock.1.2
-Radnom projects made at some point it time for a reson
+Random projects made at some point in time for a reason